0xadada/0xadada.github.io/docs/2020-03-15-elasticity-versus-discipline.md

 MBSs[^4].
 What this means is
 the Fed can buy the most dangerous, volatile, and toxic assets that nobody else is buying, the ones that are the first to fail in a bursting bubble.
-This is a Fed that has institutionalized &amp; _encouraged_ systemic moral hazard&mdash;
+This is a Fed that has institutionalized & _encouraged_ systemic moral hazard--saying, in effect: <q>If you (the finance sector) create risky assets and they fail, we'll allow you to profit during the good times and we'll save you by buying them back during the bad times</q>.

-saying, in effect: <q>If you (the finance sector) create risky assets and they fail, we'll allow you to profit during the good times and we'll save you by buying them back during the bad times</q>.
+Remember the <abbr title="Nobody remembers the Zune, it failed horribly">Microsoft Zune</abbr> mp3 player?

-Remember the Microsoft Zune mp3 player?
-Probably not, because it failed horribly.
 Now imagine Microsoft had put so much investment into its Zune, that when nobody bought it, and the product failed, the company would've gone bankrupt.
 Now, if this were the financial sector, this is where the Fed becomes the Dealer of Last Resort, steps in and buys all the Zune mp3 players, saving